Arctic Survival Stories

 Ernest Shackleton and the Endurance

-During an expedition to Antarctica, the ship known as the endurance was caught between giant sheets of flowing ice, trapping it from weeks and eventually bursting the hull.
-The crew were forced to travel by foot and life boats across one of the most inhospitable places on earth.
+During an expedition to Antarctica, the ship known as the Endurance was caught between giant sheets of flowing ice, trapping it for weeks and eventually bursting the hull.
+The crew were forced to travel by foot and lifeboats across one of the most inhospitable places on earth.

 Ernest Shackleton and the Endurance – The Full Survival Story